 The most important thing to remember is NOT to stress your bunny out even more than they already are.
-A lot of movement, and forced drinking is not good, don't try to get them to sit up, the likelihood is, if your rabbit is experiencing two or more of the above, then it is dying.
+A lot of movement and forced drinking is not good, and don't try to get them to sit up—the likelihood is, if your rabbit is experiencing two or more of the above, then it is dying.
 Just be there for them and let them know you love them, its all we can really do as bunny parents.

 - Bonding with your Bunny.

 Do you have a bunny who doesn't want to be touched or cuddled?
 With some time and dedication you could have a bunny who feels safe enough in your company to be picked up or cuddled.

 - Is my Rabbit Happy?
 The tell-tale signs

 Many people have rabbits as pets or for breeding, but are their rabbits actually happy?
 Here are the telltale signs of whether your bunny is a happy one or a sad one.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.